fhumbertodf/dicionario/Textos4.md

 soon be an adult dog.
 We all agree that the puppy was the nicest surprise that my dad could have given us.*

-## 75: The Doctor.

->*Article #99 Rhyming Words
+## 99 Rhyming Words.

-Sometimes my friends and I play a game.
+>*Sometimes my friends and I play a game.
 It's something we made up, so it doesn't have a name.
 We like to take words that rhyme.
 We put them together line by line.
 Do you get the picture now?
 We're playing the game, and this is how.
 I might say I like to drive a car.
 I really don't like to go very far.
 If I decide to take a walk, I'd go with a friend so that we could talk.
 Do you see